boeni-industries/aico/docs/concepts/agency/agency-component-values-ethics.md

 - Support **contextual ethics reasoning** via LLM prompts, grounded in explicit value representations.
 - Maintain **auditability** of value/ethics decisions for later inspection.

+All value and ethics constraints must be **configurable**: users (or deployers) can tighten, relax, or, where compatible with overarching legal/ethical requirements, disable specific checks and policies via configuration.

 ## 3. Integration Points

 - Reads from: personality and social relationship models, user configuration, system-wide safety policies.